abdulhakkim17/Kaiburr_Task-1/README.md

 --PUT /tasks/{id}/execute → Run the task's shell command in the terminal and store execution details.

-✅ Task Execution Management:
+#Task Execution Management:

 Each task has an ID, name, owner, command, and execution history.

 When a task runs, a new TaskExecution entry is recorded with start time, end time, and output.

-✅ MongoDB Integration:
+#MongoDB Integration:

 Tasks and their executions are stored in MongoDB.

 Uses Spring Data MongoDB for database operations.

-✅ Security and Validation:
+#Security and Validation:

 Application validates the command provided in the request - if the command contain unsafe/malicious code, it will return { error: Unsafe Command Detected}